DFS Trading Limited takes the privacy of its customers very seriously and the security of your personal information is extremely important to us.

 We will never sell your details to other companies so that they can market to you.

-Add items to your basket: If you create an account on our websites and add items to your basket but the sale is not completed, we may contact you by telephone or email to ensure that there were no technical issues that meant that you were unable to complete the purchase.
+Add items to your basket: If you create an account on our websites and add items to your basket but the sale is not completed, we may contact you by email or telephone to ensure that there were no technical issues that meant that you were unable to complete the purchase, and we will allow you to complete your order over the telephone if you wish to do so.
+During busy periods we may use a trusted third party who will make the initial call on behalf of DFS.
+Only your name and contact details will be shared with them to enable them to make the call.
 This information will be stored for 30 days before being deleted.

 When you make a purchase via our website: When you make a purchase via our website(s) we may contact you to discuss your order and ensure that all items are correct, suitable and that there are no access concerns which could impact your furniture delivery.